 If you cannot access the student's workbook.
-Please contact the course coordinator and/or the PebblePad coordinator.
+Please contact the course coordinator.

 Do not ask the student for their PebblePad credentials as this could lend to an UniSA security breach.

 ATLAS Home Page

 This is the ATLAS home page which shows you what workspaces you have access too.